pmean/build-website/text/99/ttest-99a.md

 **Further reading**

 Just about any introductory Statistics book will talk about the t-distribution.
-See, for example, chapter 7 of Rosner\'s book.
+See, for example, chapter 7 of Rosner's book.
 There are web pages that will calculate probabilities and percentiles of the t distribution, such as SurfSTAT (click on the TABLES button on the main page).